Ninna-log/salvo/README.md

 - Spring 2.1.4
 - Maven
 - H2 as a Database and Java Persistence Api (JPA)
-- Front-end developed on HTML5, CSS3, Bootstrap v4.1.3, jQuery and JavaScript.
+- Front-end developed on HTML5, CSS3, Bootstrap v4.1.3 and JavaScript.

-❗ Important subjects to take into account in order to compile the project:
+❗ How to compile the project:

 - Download and install JAVA 11
 - Download and install Java SE [JDK]